The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/leveling-guide.md

 From 82-88, you'll get the Quick Nock upgrade **Ladonsbite**, a third Bloodletter charge, and a shorter Troubadour cooldown.
 While nice, these have little gameplay impact outside of more initial Bloodletters.

 Level 92 upgrades Bloodletter into **Heartbreak Shot**, 94 adds a mix of potency buffs, and 98 buffs our Troubadour some more.
+Again, no gameplay impact, but nice things to get.

 More notably, level 96 adds **Resonant Arrow** as a follow-up skill to Barrage.
 It does not consume your Barrage buff, just adds a second skill to use after it.
 This will replace one of the filler GCDs in your opener / burst, as will **Radiant Encore** learned at level 100.